 The average tub holds 50 gallons of expensively heated water.
 A shower, according to Home Water Works, only uses around 17 gallons of water–a significant saving of both water and energy.
-You may be surprised to learn the cost of converting tub-to-shower isn’t as bad as you might think and considerably less than having a custom shower built from scratch.
+You may be surprised to learn the cost of converting tub-to-shower isn’t as bad as you might think and is considerably less than having a custom shower built from scratch.
+ACE Home Services offers bathroom remodel services in Phoenix and other areas of Arizona.
+Call us by phone at (602) 428-9453 or schedule an appointment on our site to receive assistance.

 Tub to Shower Conversion Cost